Insights

 The transition from scenic to semantic design is already underway.
 Human computing represents the next phase of this evolution.

 For designers, this means expanding our role from crafters of interfaces to shapers of intelligent systems.
-Beyond designing what people see, we’re influencing how systems think, understand, and respond.
+Beyond designing what people see, we’re influencing how systems interpret and respond: shaping training data, defining context, and establishing principles that align system behavior with human values.

 The future of design is creating co-intelligence between humans and machines.
-This is our discipline’s next century.
-The designers who master these partnerships today will define how humanity thinks tomorrow.
+The designers who shape these partnerships today will define how humanity thinks tomorrow.

 Start here